oudeismetis/oudeis/content/blog/2018/ghostbusters-video-game.md

 feels a little dated, with the controls on PC being a bit difficult at times.
 But it has definitely been an enjoyable diversion.

 And of course nostalgia.
-Now...if only they would make "[The Real Ghostbusters](https://www.youtube.com/watch?v=UcBcQCxxEvs)", but cell shaded (similar to [Transformers: Devastation](https://youtu.be/rCJJYMsgSsk?t=31s)) and with a more open world(s).
+Now. . .if only they would make "[The Real Ghostbusters](https://www.youtube.com/watch?v=UcBcQCxxEvs)", but cell shaded (similar to [Transformers: Devastation](https://youtu.be/rCJJYMsgSsk?t=31s)) and with a more open world(s).